1. How do I get started running a Retro?

 Data is encrypted in motion and at rest, and backed up monthly, leaving very little opportunity for breach.
 Our data is hosted on Amazon Web Services (AWS) which is trusted by some of the largest organizations in the world.

-For our paid account members, your payment info is in good hands.
+Your payment info is in good hands.
 Our payments are handled by Stripe, which is also trusted by many household names.

 If you notice that something doesn’t seem secure, reach out to us.
 If it leads to a security improvement on our end, we’ll make it worth your time.